A Christian Perspective on the Presidential Election

 You may want to read:

-But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ (Philippians 3:20).
+But our citizenship is in heaven, and we await a Savior, the Lord Jesus Christ (Philippians 3:20).

 By faith he went to live in the land of promise, as in a foreign land, living in tents with Isaac and Jacob, heirs with him of the same promise.
 For he was looking forward to the city that has foundations, whose designer and builder is God (Hebrews 11:9-10).

+Our presupposition shapes our worldview regarding our temporary existence on Earth, which is why our hearts are not unduly troubled by an upcoming election.
 As a responsible citizen in my temporary home, I will cast my vote.
-I will ask the Lord to accomplish His perfect will in the outcome, and I will rest in my Lord, which is one of the many perks of being in His family.
-I trust these potent verses will settle your soul as you think about the election season and the outcome.
+I will ask the Lord to accomplish His perfect will, and I will rest in my Lord, which is one of the many perks of being in His family.
+I trust these potent words from our Leader will settle your soul as you think about the election season and the outcome.

 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also (John 14:1-3).